-However, if the child pornography: involves a minor below 13, involves sadomasochistic abuse or bestiality, or includes video or more than 100 images, the sex offender will be guilty of a felony punishable by imprisonment for a period not exceeding ten years, a fine not exceeding $50,000, or both.
+With that said, if the child pornography involves a minor below 13, involves sadomasochistic abuse or bestiality, or includes video or more than 100 images, the sex offender will be guilty of a felony punishable by imprisonment for a period not exceeding 10 years, a fine not exceeding $50,000, or both.

-The offense of possession of child pornography material falls under MCL 750.145c(4).
+Child pornography offenses of possession of material falls under MCL 750.145c(4).

-Defending this offense can be challenging and should always be handled by an experienced child pornography defense attorney.
-When defending the possession of child pornography, your criminal defense attorney(s) could use “not child pornography,” accidental possession, entrapment by state and federal law enforcement officers, or illegal search as a defense.
-Additionally, your criminal defense lawyer could use addiction to child pornography as a defense; however, addiction does not absolve guilt from the accused, but it can lower the sentences.
+Defending this offense can be challenging and should always be handled by experienced child pornography attorneys.
+When defending the possession of child pornography, your child pornography lawyers could use “not child pornography,” accidental possession, entrapment by state and federal law enforcement officers, or illegal search as a defense.
+Additionally, your child pornography lawyers could use addiction to child pornography as a defense.
+Addiction, however, does not absolve guilt from the accused, but it can lower the sentences.